sharathgopinath/microservice-kubernetes-demo/README.md

 ```

 If you run into any problems until this point, please do refer the official documentation provided above (https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html), just ensure you run the command provided in this readme for creating the cluster to be able to run the project and to keep the costs down :wink:

 4. Setup the Kubernetes web dashboard (this step is optional, but recommended).
 Follow the steps provided here - https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html

 5. If you went ahead with the setup of Kuberentes web dashboard and are using Powershell, use the below command to get the admin bearer token to login to the dashboard -
 ```
 > kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | sls eks-admin-token | ForEach-Object { $_ -Split '\s+' } | Select -First 1)
 ```

 ## Deployment
 Deployment to Kubernetes is defined in .yaml files.
 There are a couple of yaml files in the Deployment folder of this project which will be used to deploy the application.
 Each container has to be deployed and exposed as a service, in this case we have two containers
 - Container - 1: ASP.NET Core API application
 - Container - 2: SQL Server database

 While deploying a database, it is best practice to mount it to a persistent volume.
 A persistent volume, as the name suggests is to persist the data.
-If we do not specify volume in the mssql deployment yaml file, the database will use the node's local file storage to store the data which will be lost in case the node hosting the database goes down or crashes for some reason.
+If we do not specify volume in the mssql deployment yaml file, the database will use the node's local file storage to store the data which will be lost in case the node hosting the database crashes or if the db container is moved to another node.
 In our example, we will use the persistent volume when deploying to AWS, but for deploying locally, we will go with a simple approach and not specify any persistent volume.

 ### Deploy to local Kubernetes environment
-All deployment scripts are in the Deployment folder.
+***All deployment scripts are in the Deployment folder.***
-- Run the below command to apply the Config maps, we define our database connection string in the config map.
+1. Run the below command to apply the Config maps, we define our database connection string in the config map.
 I have defined the credentials as well here, but there are better approaches to store it . (refer https://kubernetes.io/docs/concepts/configuration/secret/)
 ```
 > kubectl apply -f mssql-config-map.yaml
 ```
-1. Run the below command to deploy mssql.
+2. Run the below command to deploy mssql.
 Here we use the mcr.microsoft.com/mssql/server:2019-latest docker image for sql server
 ```
 > kubectl apply -f mssql-deployment-local.yaml
 ```